pyannote/pyannote-audio/tutorials/change-detection/README.md

      final_activation: 'sigmoid'

 sequences:
-   duration: 3.2                 # this experiments relies
+   duration: 3.2                 # this experiments relies on sliding windows
-   step: 0.8                     # on sliding windows of 3.2s
+   step: 0.8                     # of 3.2s with a step of 0.8s
-   balance: 0.05                 # with a step of 0.8s
+   balance: 0.05                 # and balancing neighborhood size of 0.05s

 ```